dberwang/retail-vision-analytics/README.md

 The primary video data used was the Ground VIRAT Video Dataset Release 2.0.
 This publicly available video is similar to footage that a retailer would have of customers walking in parking lots and walking areas outside of its stores.
 The camera views are from various fixed locations, outdoors and during daylight hours.

 The VIRAT videos include annotations for known objects in each frame.
 I planned to use these annotations to fine-tune the pre-trained models and evaluate performance.
 The format of the VIRAT annotations differed from YOLO and required converting before generating IOU metrics.
 Also, I discovered discrepancies while visually reviewing the annotation data that included some sloppy fits and missing detections.
-Consequentially, I manually annotated one of the VIRAT videos using Roboflow to establish ground truth for evaluating the model.
+Consequentially, I manually annotated one video using Roboflow to establish ground truth for evaluating the model.
 Due to time and resource limitations for annotating the video, a manual visual review assessed the model's results of an unannotated video.

 ## 3. Models